Procedural justice: Giving group members a voice

 Procedural justice deals with the perceptions of fairness regarding outcomes.
 It reflects the extent in which an individual perceives that outcome allocation decisions have been fairly made.
 The use of fair procedures helps communicate that employees are valued members of the group.
 Procedural Justice can be examined by focusing on the formal procedures used to make decisions.
 Procedural justice, a subcomponent of organizational justice, is important in communication and in the workplace because it involves fair procedures, it allows the employees to have a say in the decision process, it gives employees fair treatment, and allows them to have more input in the appraisal process.
 Additionally, research by Tom R. Tyler and colleagues found that giving disgruntled group members a voice regardless of whether it is instrumental (i.e., a voice that affects the decision-making process) or non-instrumental (i.e., a voice that will not have any weighting on the decision-making process) is sometimes enough for a process to be viewed as fair.

 The ability and right to a voice is linked with feelings of respect and value, which emphasizes the importance of the interpersonal factors of procedural justice.
 This is important in the workplace because employees will feel more satisfied and respected, which can help to increase job task and contextual performance.
 There is an emphasis on the interpersonal and social aspects of the procedure, which result in employees feeling more satisfied when their voices are able to be heard.
 This was argued by Greenberg and Folger.
 Procedural justice also is a major factor that contributes to the expression of employee dissent.
 It correlates positively with managers' upward dissent.
 With procedural justice there is a greater deal of fairness in the workplace.

 Leventhal's Rules

 In 1976, Gerald S. Leventhal attempted to articulate how individuals create their own cognitive maps about the procedures for allocating rewards, punishment, or resources in a given interaction setting or social system (be it a courtroom, classroom, workplace, or other context).
 He postulated seven categories of structural components to these procedures, and six justice rules by which the "fairness" of each component is evaluated.
 The seven types of structural components are: selection of agents, setting ground rules, gathering information, decision structure, appeals, safeguards, and change mechanisms.
 The six justice rules are: consistency, bias suppression, accuracy, correctability, representativeness, and ethicality.
 These became widely used and referenced, and known as "Leventhal's Rules."

-With procedural justice in the workplace and in communication, things need to be fair to everyone, when something is applied it has to be applied to everyone and procedures need to be consistent with the moral and ethical values.